America’s Never-Ending Battle Against Flesh-Eating Worms

 When the USDA began expanding the screwworm program into Central America, it dispatched scientists to all sorts of remote places.
 They collected new screwworm strains, studied the habitat in each country, and when screwworms were thought to be eradicated from a region, verified that they were gone.
 The work took Welch to Mexico, Panama, Costa Rica, Belize, Guatemala, Honduras, Nicaragua, the Dominican Republic, Colombia, Argentina, Uruguay, Jamaica, Aruba, and Cuba’s Guantánamo Bay.
 He and his colleagues hiked up and down mountains, sometimes in pouring rain, to check traps baited with a chemical attractant called Swormlure.
 On easier days, they sat for hours next to rotting liver, waiting for its odor to attract live screwworms.
 Sometimes they slept in cars and on hut floors.
 Sometimes they camped, falling asleep to the sounds of wind and water.

 The U.S. government’s decision to eradicate screwworms in Central America was ultimately about money.
-At the end of the day, protecting American livestock by dropping sterile flies over the narrow 50-mile Isthmus of Panama is cheaper than maintaining a barrier, even a virtual one, along the 2,000-mile U.S.-Mexico border.
+Protecting American livestock by dropping sterile flies over the narrow 50-mile Isthmus of Panama is cheaper than maintaining a barrier, even a virtual one, along the 2,000-mile U.S.-Mexico border.

 The U.S. had officially declared victory over the screwworm in 1966, but the barrier of sterile flies it established on the U.S.-Mexico border quickly proved ineffective.
 Ranchers in the U.S. Southwest continued to see outbreaks.
 With Mexico’s cooperation, the eradication front moved south to the Isthmus of Tehuantepec, where Mexico narrows to 120 miles.
 The two countries split the bill based on the value of the livestock that would benefit in each country: 80 percent U.S., 20 percent Mexico.